 Runoff from all storms should enter and exit from a piece of land after its development in substantially the same manner as under predevelopment conditions.

-- The 100-year floodplain of watercourses within the environmentally sensitive lands (ESL) area with a capacity of 50 cubic feet per second (c.f.s.) or greater shall be dedicated to the city by a drainage easement and maintained in their natural state.
-Outside of the ESL area, drainage and flood control easements are required for all watercourses with a capacity of 25 c.f.s. or greater.
+- The 100-year floodplain of watercourses within the environmentally sensitive lands (ESL) area with a 100-year peak discharge rate of 50 cubic feet per second (cfs) or greater shall be dedicated to the city by a drainage easement and maintained in a natural state, unless a wash modification permit is obtained.
+Outside the ESL area, drainage and flood control easements are required for all watercourses with a 100-year peak discharge rate of 25 cfs or greater.
 These watercourses are not required to be maintained in their natural state.

 - Generally, new development within the city must provide stormwater storage.